-Hello, I'm Paul Cornelius, and I teach elementary school science and math.
+Hello, I'm Paul Cornelius, and I teach middle and upper school science.
 Prior to joining HCAS, I taught science for several years at a private school in Kaohsiung.

 My first career was in healthcare, working as an emergency medical technician for the Denver Paramedic Division.
 I enjoy sharing my healthcare experience with my students to show the importance of science, and its application in the real world.

 I believe science is the most natural subject to teach, as it is a field driven by curiosity.
 I strive to engage my students every day by presenting them with new breakthroughs in science, and by encouraging them to think critically about what they are learning.

 In addition to teaching science and math, I also enjoy sharing my travel experiences with my students, As a U.S. Air Force brat, I had a nomadic upbringing; growing up in five different countries, I am currently mentoring the geography class for our elementary school lab.